 When you look hard enough where Lebanon doesn’t seem to be, you will always find a little bit of it, somehow, somewhat.
 And somehow, it has been more so in recent times.

 Lebanese people are everywhere in the world and have had their effect on literature, art, music, fashion, architecture, and you name it.
 With their innate creativity and their remarkable talents, it couldn’t be otherwise.

 Whatever the length of time they’ve been abroad, and whichever generation of immigrants they are, they remain proud of their identity and cultural heritage.
-We’ve seen it all too often, and recently with the new Disney show representing the Lebanese culture.

 Now, a Lebanese DC superhero has come to the screen of millions of viewers in the world, and that’s the work of the Lebanese-American comic book writer, screenwriter, and film and television producer Geoff Johns.